GeorgeYarwood/WinWeb/README.md

 Simple HTTP server using Winsock

 Lightweight and fast
+Features:

-Supports HTTP 1.1
+ - Supports HTTP 1.1
-Threaded connections for multiple clients
+ - Threaded connections for multiple clients
-Common MIME types
+ - Common MIME types

 Can be used to host a website or for simple content delivery accross the network.